 - Many individuals continue to procrastinate hoping their money problems will correct themselves.
 Others hope tomorrow or the next day their situation will improve to a point they can get out of the debt on their own.

-- The fact is until you understand you are having a financial problem, you will be looking to correct the financial problem.
+- The fact is, until you understand you are having a financial problem, you will not be looking to correct it.

 Second step: Evaluate your financial problems.